A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

-This experiment demonstrates the synthesis of an inorganic compound, ammonium hexachloroplatinate(IV), from its constituent elements.
+This experiment demonstrates the synthesis of an inorganic compound, ammonium hexachloroplatinate(IV), from a double displacement reaction.
 The experiment highlights key procedures in inorganic chemistry, such as precipitation, filtration, and recrystallization.
+It showcases the formation of a less soluble salt from the reaction of two soluble salts.

 Materials